markusdrag/NanoporeToBED-Pipeline/README.md

 The setup script will:
 - Create all necessary directories
-- Generate the pipeline script
+- Install the pipeline script
 - Create the conda environment automatically
 - Set up example files and documentation